WebAssembly/WASI/docs/Capabilities.md

 They're called link-time capabilities, because the exports that satisfy the imports are chosen at link time.
-And if someone wants to virtualize those capabilities, or attenuate them to provide a restricted functionality, they may use a component that provides the needed exports and link them it in instead, also at link time.
+And if someone wants to virtualize those capabilities, or attenuate them to provide a restricted functionality, they may use a component that provides the needed exports and link them in instead, also at link time.

 Strictly speaking, link-time capabilities in the Wasm component model are *instance imports*.
-These imports request an already-instantiated instance Being already instantiated, the instance already has some capabilities of its own that were granted to it at its own link time.
+These imports request an already-instantiated instance.
+Being already instantiated, the instance already has some capabilities of its own that were granted to it at its own link time.

+Link-time capabilities may also be called *instantiation-time* capabilties, because the linking we're talking about here is the linking that happens as part of instantiation.

 When these imports are satisfied by the host, the host doesn't need to literally create a new Wasm instance, but from the perspective of the guest